 The knob turns left and right.
-Use it to make selections or adjustments to a list or menu on the screen.
+Use it to make selections or adjustments to a list or menu on the screen

 The selector can be pushed left, right, up, down, and in.
 Use the selector to scroll through lists, to select menus, and to highlight menu items.
-When you make a selection, push the center of the selector (ENTER) to go to that selection.
+When you make a selection, press ENTER to go to that selection.